 - receive advance notice of forthcoming monographs at special offer prices

-- use the library and borrow the Society's books and slides, either in person or by post, while living or resident in the UK
+- use the library and borrow the Society's books, either in person or by post, while living or resident in the UK

 - attend the Society's lectures and other events, of which a programme is circulated in September